Let's make multi layer tablets

 Tell us about your production challenge

-Use accurate weight-dosing systems to avoid delamination
+Use accurate weight-dosing systems and excipients to avoid delamination

 Tablet sequencing is vital to achieving the correct lamination in the inner layer of the capping.
 Multi-layer technology relies on the accuracy of weight-dosing systems to counter delamination.